ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

 (section 6).

 **Replay decay** is its own thing: first play and third play of the same chapter are not independent.
-Likely decaying rather than fixed — second play ~0.5, fifth near zero.
+Likely decaying rather than fixed: second play ~0.5, fifth near zero.

 ### Two cautions